-Assistant Squad Leader (Sergeant).
-Assistant Squad Leaders are also called Team Leaders.
-They assist the Squad Leader and perform other duties as directed.
+Team Leader (Sergeant).
+Team Leaders assist the Squad Leader and perform other duties as directed.
 They assume responsibility for the squad in the absence of the Squad Leader; counsel subordinate leaders as required and are responsible for their training, welfare, discipline, control, and morale.